Pedestrian Hit By Car Claims

 How JMW Can Help

-Our lawyers have helped many individuals who’ve been hit by a car and injured as the result of a driver’s negligent actions, and are able to help you if you’ve suffered an injury under such circumstances.
+Our lawyers have helped many individuals who’ve been hit by a car and injured as the result of a driver’s negligent actions.
 We have also helped pedestrians who have been injured on roads and pavements, outside of being hit by a car or other vehicle.

 Many of our clients have found themselves injured if pavements and roads are not in a suitable condition, a situation that many individuals may encounter.
 For example, you may have fallen over a pothole or tripped over a loose pavement tile or uneven kerbstone.
 It is the local council’s responsibility to ensure streets are maintained to an appropriate standard.
 If an accident happens and it can be proven that the local authority has failed its duty, then you are entitled to make a claim for compensation.